Easy-to-make Imperial Lobster – Explore Chinese New Year Cuisine

 Lobster tails awaiting their sous-vide transformation.

-Easy-To-Make Imperial Lobster - Explore Chinese New Year Cuisine 1
+Easy-to-make Imperial Lobster - Explore Chinese New Year Cuisine 1

 Imperial Lobster